schrum2/EvoCraft-SCOPE/README.md

 ### 1. Install Requirements
 <!--- AFTER LAYOUT AND TEXT IS MORE OR LESS PLACED, FIND WAY TO MAKE LOOK CLEANER BY INDENTING  -->

-1. You need to install this project's dependencies by running `pip install --user -r requirements.txt`
+1. You need to install this project's dependencies by running `pip install --user -r requirements.txt` (the version for python needs to be 3.7+)

 <!--- CONSIDER COMBINING #1 AND #2 INTO ONE HEADING AREA -->

 ### 2. Server Setup
+Before you begin setting up your server directory, you should look at the setup steps in [**Evocraft-py**](https://github.com/real-itu/Evocraft-py).
+There you can also find useful minecraft commands that you may need.

 To set up  the server directory:
 1. Make a copy of the directory called `EvoCraft-py-Backup`.
 2. Rename the newly made copy `EvoCraft-py`.